Stories Preschool Presents

 The referee has one arm in front of chest, palm open and down, with the elbow out to the side, moved away from chest.
 In CFL, there is no yardage penalty; the down counts, and the ball is next snapped where the pass originated.

-Pass Interference (offense or defense)
+Pass Interference (Offense or Defense)

 The intended receiver may find themselves a defender if a defensive player has a better chance to catch a forward pass.
 If an offensive player commits pass interference against a defensive player attempting to intercept a forward pass it is offensive pass interference.